-This is probably the big question that comes to mind when IT and Marketing join forces to evaluate new technology that would like to add in their software arsenal.
-Choosing how to proceed with a Customer Data Platform is not an exception.
+This is probably the big question that comes to mind when IT and Marketing join forces to evaluate new technology that would like to add to their software arsenal.
+Choosing how to proceed with a Customer Data Platform is, of course, not an exception.

 You want to deliver a world-class customer experience, based on your data.
 After thorough research, you decided that a Customer Data Platform (CDP) will enable you to reach your goal (congrats!)
 How will you go about it?